 Similar to Chile, Costa Rica also grows biotech crops for seed production to export to Canada and the United States.
 In 2016, Costa Rica grew over 500 acres of biotech cotton, soybeans, and uniquely, a GMO pineapple with high antioxidants.
 In addition local scientists are developing and testing an herbicide-tolerant rice and GM bananas that are resistant to black Sigatoka, a plant disease that can lead to 50 percent or more yield loss.

 In 2016 Mexican farmers cultivated nearly 250,000 acres of GM cotton and soybeans, and to date Mexico has authorized 158 events for import and consumption, including alfalfa, canola, potatoes and sugarbeets.
-Since 1998, Mexican farmers have gained an additional $489 million in income by planting biotech crops.
+From 1996 to 2015, Mexican farmers have gained $489 million in income by planting biotech crops.
 The International Maize and Wheat Improvement Center (CYMMYT) based in Mexico has been testing genetically engineered wheat, and new facilities partially funded by the Bill and Melinda Gates Foundation will enable further research in GM maize and wheat.

-Paraguay grew approximately 8.9 million acres of GM cotton, maize and soybeans in 2016.
-Paraguay is the third largest biotech producer in Latin America and the fifth largest exporter of soybeans in the world, exporting to Brazil, the EU, Israel and Russia.
+Paraguay grew approximately 8.7 million acres of GM cotton, maize and soybeans in 2016.
+Paraguay is the third largest biotech producer in Latin America, exporting to Brazil, the EU, Israel and Russia.
 Over 95 percent of the soybean crop is biotech.
 Since original plantings in 2004, Paraguay farm income has increased by $1.2 billion.